-In the case of sanctions being imposed at Stages 1, 2 and 3 the appeal will be to an ETB staff member delegated by the CE who has not had a previous involvement with the matter and who is of an equal or higher grade to the officer who imposed the sanction.
-In the case of a sanction being imposed under stage 4 of the procedure, an appeal will be to a disciplinary appeal panel appointed by the CE as set out in Appendix 2 A.
+In the case of sanctions being imposed at Stages 1, 2 and 3 the appeal will be to the CE or an ETB staff member delegated by the CE who has not had a previous involvement with the matter and who is of an equal or higher grade to the ETB staff member who imposed the sanction.

+In the case of a sanction being imposed under stage 4 of the procedure an appeal will be to a disciplinary appeal panel appointed by the CE as set out in Appendix A.

-The procedures for appealing are as set out in Appendix 2 A.
+The procedures for appealing are as set out in Appendix A.